mkishi1221/mkishi1221.github.io/_includes/cv.md

 # Education

-**Falmouth University Entrepreneurship MSc (2022 - 2023)** A fully funded, one-year master's programme focused on building a new startup in Cornwall.
+**Falmouth University Entrepreneurship MSc** Selected for Launchpad, a fully funded venture studio and startup incubator designed to accelerate high-potential business ideas through a combination of entrepreneurial training and hands-on venture building.
+The programme included full tuition for an MSc in Entrepreneurship, a £16,000 stipend, and up to £50,000 in funding to support MVP development and go-to-market efforts.

-**Brunel University: Product Design BSc. with Honours (2011 - 2017)** A four year design course with an emphasis on prototyping.
-Includes 1 year placement in industry.
-Took 2 gap years to work on a startup in Dubai from 2014-2016.
+**Brunel University: Product Design BSc. with Honours** Four-year design course focused on user-centred design, electronics, manufacturing, and physical product development, with hands-on experience in workshop environments for hardware prototyping.
+Included a year-long industry placement split between Burberry and a design consultancy specialising in baggage design.
+I was selected to exhibit my final-year project at Made in Brunel, a curated showcase held at the Bargehouse, OXO Tower Wharf in central London.

 My final year project was showcased at Made In Brunel and exhibited at the Bargehouse, near the OXO Tower.
 [Read more about the project here.](https://masayukikishi.com/Blast-from-the-past-exhibiting-at-Made-in-Brunel){: .cv_link target="_blank" }